cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 Flow.
 It has a parent context, ``namespace.default.app.PurchaseHistory``, which identifies the parent application.

-Each context is described by a pair, composed of a tag name and a value, such as:
+Each level of the context is described by a pair, composed of a tag name and a value, such as:

 - ``flow.PurchaseFlow`` (tag name: *flow*, value: *PurchaseFlow*)
 - ``app.PurchaseHistory`` (tag name: *app*, value: *PurchaseHistory*)